abelectronicsuk/ABElectronics_Python_Libraries/ExpanderPi/README.md

 ```
 get_pin_pullup(pin)
 ```
-Get the internal 100K pull-up resistors for an individual pin
+Get the internal 100K pullup resistors for an individual pin
 **Parameters:**
 pin: pin to read, 1 to 16
 **Returns:** 1 = enabled, 0 = disabled